clayallsopp/relay-101/README.md

 ## Variables in Queries

-So now we have the basic knowledge to start building Relay apps, but I want to show off one more Relay feature: variables.
+So now we have the basic knowledge to start building Relay apps, but I want to show off another Relay feature: variables.

 In most apps, queries aren't static and we often need to request different data at runtime.
-One way Relay allows to accomplish this is to embed variables in our GraphQL queries.
-For our little app, we're going to change which types of stories we fetch (the top, or the newest, etc).
+One way Relay allows us to accomplish this is injecting variables in our GraphQL queries.
+For our little app, we're going to add a switch to change which types of stories we fetch (the top, or the newest, etc).

 To start, we need to change our TopItems query: